 - Limit use of Simazine.
 High rates of Simazine will damage roots.

 - Allow ground covers to grow between trees to keep the soil cool.
 Fraser fir roots will grow closer to the surface of the soil where there is more oxygen and less water.
-Contact your county Extension agent to learn more about ground cover management through the use of suppressive rates of post-emergent herbicides.
+Contact your local N.C.
+Cooperative Extension agent to learn more about ground cover management through the use of suppressive rates of post-emergent herbicides.

 FOURTH STEP: WHAT TO DO IF PHYTOPHTHORA DEVELOPS